Empirical Analysis of Decoding Biases in Masked Diffusion Models: Appendix

+All experiments were conducted on four NVIDIA A100 GPUs with 80GB of memory.
+To ensure reproducibility, we use a fixed random seed of 42.
+During inference, the temperature is set to 0.0 to ensure deterministic generation.
+Following~\citet{nie2025large}, we set the maximum response length to 256 tokens for HumanEval, GSM8K, and GPQA; 128 tokens for MBPP, Countdown, and Sudoku; and 1024 tokens for MATH500.
+For the positional regularization coefficient $\lambda$, we consider a small set of fixed values $\{0, 0.25, 0.5, 1.0\}$ to control the degree of sequential bias in decoding.
+When $\lambda = 0$, no positional trajectory prior is applied, resulting in fully order-agnostic decoding.
+Empirically, setting $\lambda = 1.0$ yields behavior that closely resembles strictly left-to-right decoding.
+Based on these observations, we set $\lambda = 0$ for Sudoku to favor globally coordinated planning, $\lambda = 0.25$ for the remaining tasks to encourage more progressive decoding, and $\lambda = 0.5$ for Countdown.
+All $\lambda$ values are fixed across backbone models.

-To ensure a fair and rigorous comparison, all baseline methods were evaluated using the same standardized evaluation procedures.
-For GSM8K and GPQA, we employed the widely used lm-evaluation-harness framework.
-For other tasks requiring specialized metrics or formats, we adopted publicly available or officially recommended evaluation scripts, following~\cite{nie2024scaling,zhao2025d1,huang2025pip}.
+\textbf{Evaluation Framework.} To ensure a fair and rigorous comparison, all baseline methods were evaluated using the same evaluation procedures.
+For GSM8K and GPQA, we employed the lm-evaluation-harness framework~\cite{eval-harness}.
+For other tasks requiring specialized metrics or formats, we adopted publicly available or officially recommended evaluation scripts, following~\cite{nie2025large,zhao2025d1,wang2025mro}.